 July 24, 2015

 There is no one-size-fits-all approach to selecting the hardscape features you’ll add to your home’s exterior spaces.
-With smaller areas, for instance, a large deck would likely overwhelm an area that could become more functional with some chairs and a small patio.
+Smaller areas could become more functional with some chairs and a small patio.
 For larger properties, carefully placed walkways can create natural boundaries.
 Retaining walls can be both practical and decorative while value to your home.
 These are just some of the factors worth considering when deciding what hardscaping additions will look best around your Ann Arbor MI home.

 Think about what you want to do with your landscape.
 Do you want to add seasonal flowers?
 Are you considering adding extra trees for shading?
 By considering your landscaping plans first, you’ll be able to choose hardscaping options likely to enhance your existing green spaces while leaving room for additions (i.e., some more flowers, a vegetable garden) later.

 Do You Want to Embrace Your Surroundings?